-Equity financing is normally obtained by selling shares of the business in the form of common stock.
-(Note that a company has to be incorporated before shares can be created.)
-Typically each share represents a single unit of ownership of the company.
-For example, if the company has issued 1000 shares of common stock and Owner A has 500 shares then Owner A owns 50% of the company.
+A business normally obtains this type of financing by selling shares of the business in the form of common stock, which means that the company must be incorporated first.
+Typically, each share represents a single unit of ownership of the company.
+For example, if the company has issued 1000 shares of common stock and Owner A has 500 shares, then Owner A owns 50% of the company.
 Ownership in a business is diluted whenever additional shares are issued.

 In addition to voting rights, shareholders benefit from share ownership in the form of dividends and (hopefully) eventually selling the shares at a profit.
 Given the high level of risk in providing equity financing to small businesses, equity investors expect a very high rate of return.

 Share issues are often structured so that a single owner or group of owners have control of the company.
-For example, Facebook Class B shares have more voting rights than Class A shares, and since Mark Zuckerberg has a large percentage of the Class B shares he retains voting control even though he owns a minority of the total shares of the company.
+For example, Facebook Class B shares have more voting rights than Class A shares, and since Mark Zuckerberg has a large percentage of the Class B shares he retains voting control.

 Sources of Equity Financing

-New business owners typically invest their own funds into their businesses, funds gleaned from inheritance, savings, or even the sale of personal assets which then serves as equity financing for the business.
+New business owners typically invest their own funds into their businesses.
+These funds often are gleaned from inheritance, savings, or even the sale of personal assets, which then serves as equity financing for the business.

 Outside sources of equity financing include:

-- Angel investors are usually family or friends of the business owners(s) or wealthy individuals or groups of individuals who provide financial backing for small businesses.
-Typically the amount invested is less than $500,000, the terms are favorable, and the investor does not get involved in the management of the business.
+- Angel investors: These are usually wealthy family or friends of the business owner(s) who provide financial backing for small businesses.
+Typically, the amount invested is less than $500,000, the terms are favorable, and the investor does not get involved in the management of the business.

-- Crowdfunding involves using large groups of angel investors to contribute funding to smaller businesses in amounts as small as $1000.
-Fundraising is conducted online by starting a crowdfunding "campaign" via one of the crowdfunding sites such as Crowdfunder or AngelList in the U.S. and Kickstarter or Indiegogo in Canada.
-(At time of writing, crowdfunding as equity funding is legal only in some jurisdictions and under some circumstances.
-Learn about the state of equity crowdfunding in Canada. )
+- Crowdfunding: The process involves using large groups of angel investors to contribute funding to smaller businesses in amounts as small as $1,000.
+Fundraising is conducted online by starting a crowdfunding "campaign" via one of the crowdfunding sites such as Crowdfunder or AngelList in the United States and Kickstarter or Indiegogo in Canada.

 Equity Financing for Small Business

 Obtaining equity financing is more difficult for startups than for established businesses needing funds to expand.
-(According to a Wells Fargo Small Business Survey, 77% of small business startup funding comes from the personal savings of the owners.)
+Wells Fargo found that 77% of small business startup funding comes from the personal savings of the owners.
 In either case, having a solid business plan in place is a must for attracting investors.
-(See Prepare an Investor Ready Business Plan.)

 Making a personal investment that serves as equity financing in a business is often necessary to attract other investors and/or lenders.
-If you, as the small business owner, are not prepared to put any of your personal funds into the business, what does that say to anyone else who might be thinking of investing in the business - or that you're asking for a business loan?
-Investors and lenders like to see an equity financing contribution of 25 to 50 percent from the owner.
+If you, as the small business owner, are not prepared to put any of your personal funds into the business, what does that say to anyone else who might be thinking of investing in the business—or that you're asking for a business loan?
+Investors and lenders like to see an equity financing contribution of 25% to 50% from the owner.